-Scrum vs Agile: The Difference Between Methodologies
+Scrum vs Agile: Understanding Methodologies

 It can be pretty overwhelming to understand all the terminologies related to project management clearly when you are new to it.
 After all, a project manager has to fulfill a wide range of responsibilities.
 From creating the entire project plan to seeing to it that everything happens according to the plan.
 A project manager not only has to take care of how to do things but also has to identify all the risks about their project.
 Here, we will look at Scrum vs Agile, agile methodology vs scrum along with scrum project management.